Milwaukee's Capitol Court Center

 A physical layout, dated 10 years after the first.
 Here we see NORTHPARK as it was configured following its first expansion (indicated in dark gray).
 This project added a 2-level Northwest Wing, Lord & Taylor anchor store and four parking structures.

-Zooming up to the 1990s, we see a trainset on the Dallas Area Rapid Transit / DART.
-The Big D's light rail network extended service to the Park Lane station stop in January 1997.
+Zooming up to the 1990s, we see a trainset on the Dallas Area Rapid Transit.
+The DART light rail network extended service to the Park Lane station in January 1997.
 Although said station was not directly adjacent to NORTHPARK CENTER, the two were connected via a short shuttle bus ride...or -heaven forbid- a brisk walk.

 Built on the site of an abandoned and demolished J.C.
 Penney, Houston's Foley's opened at NORTHPARK in October 2000.
 As one might surmise, the 250,000 square foot store now sports a Macy's nameplate.